Trump asked China to help him win in 2020, offered 'favors to dictators,' Bolton says

 Biden said in a statement: "If these accounts are true, it’s not only morally repugnant, it’s a violation of Donald Trump’s sacred duty to the American people."
 U.S. Trade Representative Robert Lighthizer said in Senate testimony that Bolton's account was "absolutely untrue."

 "I was at the meeting.
 Would I recollect something as crazy as that?
 Of course I would," Lighthizer said.
 "This never happened in it for sure.
 Completely crazy."
-TRUMP 'ERODED' PRESIDENCY

-Although Trump's administration had been strongly critical of China's mass detention of mostly Muslim Uighur minority and other Muslim groups, Trump gave Xi a green light in that same meeting, Bolton said.
-"According to our interpreter, Trump said that Xi should go ahead with building the camps, which Trump thought was exactly the right thing to do," Bolton wrote, adding another top White House official said Trump made similar comments during his November 2017 trip to China.

-Bolton cited an innumerable number of conversations in which Trump demonstrated "fundamentally unacceptable behavior that eroded the very legitimacy of the presidency."
-A former U.S. ambassador to the United Nations and Fox News television commentator, Bolton's hawkish approach had worn on a president weary of foreign military entanglements, officials say.
+White House spokeswoman Kayleigh McEnany called Bolton "A misguided hawk on foreign policy, but a weak dove of an author" and, on Twitter, quoted Bolton previously praising Trump.

 ALSO READ